-Morning in Madrid and a ride to Gredos
+Morning in Madrid and a ride to Gredos.

 In the morning, Jane and I met another of our group’s volunteers, Chris.
 Perhaps to his regret, he accepted our invitation to join us as we traipsed about the city.
-As we would learn later, either due a poor choice of shoes or from being unaccustomed to walking as much as we did, Chris rubbed and broke open blisters on his feet that left him in some discomfort for several days.
+As we would learn later, either due to a poor choice of shoes or from being unaccustomed to walking as much as we did, Chris rubbed and broke open blisters on his feet that left him in some discomfort for several days.
 Although I could see some of the charm of the neighborhood, probably because it was Sunday morning, it wasn’t quite as vibrant and lively as Jane had described.

 When we arrived at the departure point, we met Rosa, the only woman among our Spaniards.
 The structure of the Fifty-Fifty program on which we were about to embark essentially has the Spaniards in a formal classroom for four hours and engaged in one on one – or in our case occasionally two on one – conversation with the Anglos for another four hours and at meal times.
 The rule for the Spaniards is that from the moment they board the bus on Sunday afternoon until they disembark from the bus after the return to Madrid the following Friday, they are to speak only English – even among themselves.
 Perhaps fortunately, perhaps unfortunately, Rosa had a 20 minute head start on the other Spaniards.